amnipriyasowrirajan/React_mini_projects/README.md

 A Custom Progress Bar component for React that allows users to display progress in a visually appealing and customizable way.

 - progress: (number) The current progress value, usually between 0 and 100.

+# BMI Calculator Component

+A BMI (Body Mass Index) Calculator component for React that helps users calculate their BMI based on weight and height inputs.

+- weight: (number) The weight of the person in kilograms.
+- height: (number) The height of the person in meters.